HSB

 Being a university of applied sciences, HSB has always sought close cooperation with the business community.
 Even during their studies, students can take part in practice-oriented semester projects, often in direct collaboration with cooperation partners of the university.
 Around 90 percent of students write their theses in cooperation with companies.
 In addition, there are cooperative study programmes that make HSB the leading cooperative state university in the Northwest.
 Both sides benefit from this "brain transfer": Students gain early insights into practice and can apply their newly acquired knowledge in real-life situations, while partner companies and organisations have access to the latest research findings and waste no time coming into contact with new generations of well-trained specialists.

-cooperative degree programmes
+cooperative degree programmes (or comparable)

 cooperations with companies and organisations in cooperative programmes